telerik/kendo-ui-core/docs/AngularJS/introduction.md

 ```

 > **Important**
+>
 > A widget will not initialize if any of the defined attribute options are `undefined`.
 For instance, if the NumericTextBox `k-max` attribute points to a `$scope.maxNumber` field which is `undefined`, it will not initialize.

 ### Template Directives

 The data-bound container widgets may have their template options specified as nested directives.
-Refer to the example below to set templates via AngularJS directives:
+Refer to the example below to set templates via AngularJS directives.

+###### Example

 ``` html
 <div ng-app="app" ng-controller="MyCtrl">